solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 ### Suggested programming tasks (Option 2)

+> Instructor Note:
+>
+> Depending on the size and abilities of the class you can ask students to tackle the tasks individually or in groups.
+>
+> 1. **Individually**: Each student tackles the tasks and discuss the answers in pairs before discussing with the entire class.
+> 2. **Pairs**: Ask the students to answer the problems in  pair and discuss the answers with the entire class
+> 3. **For larger classes**, you can split the students into 3 groups and assign one problem per group then have the groups present back how to do it to the rest of the class

 <details>
 <summary>1.
 A recipe you are reading states how many grams you need for the ingredient.
 Unfortunately, your store only sells items in ounces.
 Create a program to convert grams to ounces.